Commercial & public services

 Commercial and public services sectors

 The commercial/public services sectors estimate emission from fuel combustion for space and hot water heating in commercial and public/institutional buildings in Ireland.
-Emissions from Public services decreased by 2.2% due to a decrease in natural gas and oil use in the public services sector, while Commercial Services remained approximately equal to 2021 levels.
+In 2023 emissions from Public Services decreased by 2.7% while Commercial Services decreased by 2.6% compared to 2022 due to a decrease in natural gas and oil use in the public services sector.

 Back to Greenhouse Gas Home